AidenMon/SHU-CAPS-Project/README.md

 > - A protocol verifier, which connects to your TCP server and verifies that the communication follows the required protocol.
 > - A reference implementation, which will provide the basis for the comparison of the speed of your implementation.\

-**The reference implementation was nothing more than two EXE files and no code whatsoever**
+**The reference implementation was nothing more than two EXE files and no code whatsoever and the parser was also a demonstration**

 ### —Contents of Archive—
 ```